r00k/handbook/benefits/paid-time-off-se.md

 ## Brief Leave with Pay

 Brief leave with pay means a short leave during at the most one day with full pay.
-In the case of a close relative's funeral, the leave may also include necessary – however not more than two – travel days.
+In the case of a close relative's funeral, the leave may also include up to two travel days if necessary.

 Brief leave with pay may be granted in the following cases: